-...includes the topics of measurement, chemical nomenclature, chemical reactions and stoichiometry, atomic structure, gas laws, thermochemistry, chemical bonding and solution chemistry.
-(Corequisites: 1 year of high school Chemistry AND concurrent and/or previous enrollment in 10-804-197, College Algebra and Trig w Apps OR 10-804-195, College Algebra w Apps AND 10-804-196, Trigonometry w Apps or equivalent)
+...covers measurement, chemical nomenclature, chemical reactions and stoichiometry, atomic structure, gas laws, thermochemistry, chemical bonding and solution chemistry.
+(Prerequisite: One year of high school Chemistry with lab component within the past 5 years with a "B" or better OR 10-806-134, General Chemistry with a "C" or better within the past 5 years.
+Corequisite: 10-804-197, College Algebra and Trig w/Apps, OR 10-804-195, College Algebra w/Apps AND 10-804-196, Trigonometry w/ Apps or equivalent.)